spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/deployment-manager/tutorial-deploymentmgr-authentication.md

+# Multiple deployments for session-based games
-## Step 2: Generate a development authentication token
+## 2: Generate an authentication token

-**Note:** Development authentication tokens are for in-development testing only.
+>**Note:** This section describes generating and using development authentication tokens.
+These are for in-development testing only.
 They are for early-stage development so you don’t have to create your own game authentication service before testing your game clients.
 Do not include development authentication tokens in production projects.

+### Step 1: Generate a token
 To ensure that game clients are able to see all available deployments and can connect to them, you must generate a development authentication token and update your project’s code with the generated token.

 <%(#Expandable title="What is development authentication?")%>